-The types of institutions in which Pell Grant recipients enroll may not reflect the overall enrollment patterns of undergraduate students who do not receive Pell Grants.
+Pell Grant recipients and nonrecipients are not equally distributed across institutions by sector.
 For example, a larger proportion of Pell Grant recipients attend private for-profit institutions than do students not receiving Pell Grants.
-Table 3 shows the AY2015-2016 enrollment distribution by institutional sector of undergraduates who do not receive a Pell Grant and undergraduates who do receive Pell Grants.
+Table 3 shows the AY2017-2018 enrollment distribution by institutional sector of undergraduates who do not receive a Pell Grant and undergraduates who do receive Pell Grants.
 Each group is disaggregated for dependent and independent students.
-For both independent and dependent students, the share of Pell Grant recipients attending private-for profit institutions was more than double the share of undergraduate students who do not receive Pell Grants attending such institutions.
-One possible explanation for this disparity is that for-profit institutions may target marketing to low-income students.43 Most undergraduates, whether receiving Pell Grants or not, attend public four-year or public two-year institutions.
-For example, over half of independent Pell Grant recipients attend either public four-year (22.0%) or public two-year (32.5%) institutions.
+For both independent and dependent students, the share of Pell Grant recipients attending private-for profit institutions was higher than the share of undergraduate students who do not receive Pell Grants attending such institutions.
+One possible explanation for this disparity is that for-profit institutions may target marketing to low-income students.
+Most undergraduates, whether receiving Pell Grants or not, attend public four-year or public two-year institutions.
+For example, over half of independent Pell Grant recipients attend either public four-year (25.4%) or public two-year (29.6%) institutions.